sebscho/PUI2017_ses515/HW9_ses515/Review_mdd328.md

 This plot is clear, simple, and easy to read.
 The colors make sense with what's being conveyed; they add to the meaning of the plot.
 While it's clear to me what the labels are, it does appear that the distributions of trees in good health and in fair health are very different.
 One opportunity may be to visualize these differences further, perhaps with fit lines, or by normalizing.
 Overall the plot does tell a story: younger trees, with smaller diameters, tend to be healthier.
 This is a clear, honest, and beautiful way to make that clear.
 I would also be intersted if the health of trees by borough would tell another data driven story.
 Well done!

+# FBB I asked to comment specifically on clarity, esthetics and honesty.
+You address the points but not very clearly state what comment contributes to what,.

+Whihle green/red/yellow are typical colors or good-badscales and here they also evoke tree colors the are not color blind compliant in addition the labels are small, which is not justified given the large amount of empty space

+however you do have good coments and suggestions

+9/10